 Robson was born in Durham on March 28th 1902 and grew up in north London.
-After

-and Oxford in 1921-23.
+in London and Oxford in 1921-23.
 A shortage of employment then forced

 her to work in a factory until a friend recommended her to the Cambridge

 Festival Theatre in 1929.
 After two years there she returned to London

-bloodthirsty Herodias in Salome, a drunken prostitute in
+bloodthirsty Herodias in Salome, a drunken prostitute in Bridie's The

-Being Earnest, and Lady Macbeth (both 1933).
+Earnest, and Lady Macbeth (both 1933).

-Robson's early films was Alexander Korda's Fire over England (1937), in which
+Robson's early films was Alexander Korda's Fire over England (1937),

-brief Hollywood career (1939-42), when she played Elizabeth
+role during her brief Hollywood career (1939-42), when she played Elizabeth

 to Errol Flynn's Essex in The Sea Hawk (1941).
 On the New York stage

-most famous of Robson's subsequent stage roles was perhaps that of Paulina in
+most famous of Robson's subsequent stage roles was perhaps that of Paulina

-when she was made a DBE in 1960.
+acknowledged when she was made a DBE in 1960.
 Robson retired in 1969,

 a year after giving an inspired comic rendering of Miss Prism in The

 Importance of Being Earnest and died in 1984.